github-actions

 Defense in Depth for Agent Automation

-GitHub Next made guardrails a foundational requirement, not an afterthought.
+GitHub built guardrails into the core design, not as an add-on.
 The architecture implements defense in depth across multiple layers: compile-time validation, runtime isolation, permission separation, network controls, and output sanitization.
-This is the most security-conscious agentic system released to date.
+That matters because agents operate on untrusted repo content and can be influenced by prompt injection unless the execution model constrains blast radius.

 Security Architecture — Layered Defenses